0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-5_revenue_binding_primitives.md

 	+ Name service
 	+ Indexing Service
 	+ Exchange
-* Applications and Off\-chain Scaffolds for Revenue
+* Applications and Off-chain Scaffolds for Revenue
 	+ Create App revenue bindings
 	+ Simple transaction capabilities, tracking, and bindings should be provided.